getrudech/CLANTIKITI/README.md

 ##CONFIGURATION
 1. synchronize the build.gradle file and let it download all the dependencies it requires for the app to function.
-2. Run the app using the 'play' icon on the menu bar
+2. Run the app using the 'play' icon on the menu bar.

 ##Technologies Used
-java
+java.
-android studio
+android studio.

 ##Known Bugs
 There are no known bugs currently.
 The page works as expected.